nnijat/aca-store-react/README.md

    * Footer
    * Carousel
    * Think of some other components you could make
+* Look in index.html for the existing html to use for the components
 * Make sure each component is in its own file and then used as a child component in App.js
 * Make sure to reference each component file in a script tag in index.html